darth-json/vtube-service/README.md

 ## Development

 To run an individual instance of v-tube locally pull [VTube] and follow the instructions.
 Video Metadata is extracted via [Sannies-Mp4].
+To run, simply execute using

 ## Testing